MORSE and MathStat: Frequently Asked Questions

 It is usually straight forward for offer-holder to transfer between the courses.
 If you are still unsure when you get here, this is a good question to discuss with your personal tutor right away, as changes between our courses are usually possible within the first to weeks without further conditions.
 Beyond that, changing between MathStat and MORSE is still possible during the first year if you plan ahead in terms of module choices.
 Changes between any of these and Data Science after the second week of term 1 require more consideration, though, so again this should be discussed with the personal tutor upon arrival.

-Overseas students need to be aware that they have to make their final choice already on their visa application, though.
-After Brexit such considerations may also apply to EU students.
+Overseas students (including EU students) need to be aware that they have to make their final choice already on their visa application, though.

 I am unsure whether to apply for the 3-year BSc course or the 4-year Integrated Masters.
 Should I apply for both?